Judith: Myasthenia Gravis

 The disease was out of control so my son had me move in with him, and I started seeing a specialist at University of Maryland.
 I started a treatment that involved total immunosuppression.
-In the 3 years I’ve been in treatment, I’ve received IVIG infusions over 2 days monthly.
+In the three years I’ve been in treatment, I’ve received IVIG infusions over two days monthly.
 That required having a port implanted for the infusions.
-Because of the immunosuppressants, the port became infected and had to be replaced twice…the last time was life threatening causing sepsis.
+Because of the immunosuppressants, the port became infected and needed replacing twice…the last time was life threatening causing sepsis.
 I spent a week on the ventilator in Shock Trauma then another month in hospital recovering from it.

-Almost 2 years ago, I lost the ability to swallow safely.
-Further, my gut quit working (gastroparesis), so a double lumen feeding tube was placed into my stomach.
-I went into a wheelchair 3-years ago when the large muscles of my legs stopped working.
+Almost two years ago, I lost the ability to swallow safely.
+Further, my gut quit working (gastroparesis), so I had a double lumen feeding tube placed into my stomach.
+I went into a wheelchair three years ago when the large muscles of my legs stopped working.
 Eventually I went into the pain treatment program at Johns Hopkins.
 The disease and the immune suppressants limited my pain treatment options, but they tried to get me reasonably comfortable.

 Pain Specialist Recommends Moving to Legal State

 The pain specialist at U of MD actually told me to move to DC because medical cannabis is legal there and she felt it would be safest for me.
 I found a doctor in DC and started Marinol for pain and nausea as well as CBD oil and herbal salves for the muscle spasm.
 I saw almost immediate effect from the Marinol, for the good.
 So my son set out to research what I should be taking.
 We ended up going to Amsterdam for two weeks to sample different varieties of cannabis and CBD, CBG, CBN oils.